Batch Cooking: The Complete Guide to Smart Cooking

 Cook proteins first

 Start the oven for your proteins as soon as you begin.
 Roast chicken takes 45-60 minutes, lentils simmer for 20-25 minutes.
-These elements take the longest to cook.
+These are the elements that take the longest to cook.
 While they're in the oven or on the stove, you prepare the rest in parallel.

 4